yusuf1478/An_improved_astar_algorithm_for_2D_3D_path_planning/README.md

 # SBA*
-An Improved A* Algorithm for 2D & 3D Path Planning of Unmanned Vehicles
+An Improved A* Algorithm (segment-based A*, SBA*) for 2D & 3D Path Planning of Unmanned Vehicles

 This implementation is based on the A* path planning framework from: https://github.com/joedavidbuilds/FOMR-1